 One hundred years ago, if you worked in an office, you likely would have been crammed into a large room, sitting shoulder to shoulder with your colleagues in endless rows of desks.
-Designed to maximise productivity, these offices made it easy for managers to supervise staff, but were terrible for morale.
+Designed to maximize productivity, these offices made it easy for managers to supervise staff, but were terrible for morale.

 By the 1960s, offices had evolved into a cubicle layout, giving team members small private areas within a larger office space.
-These three-walled cubicles were intended to create a more personalised experience in the workplace, while still allowing people to converse with colleagues.
+These three-walled cubicles were intended to create a more personalized experience in the workplace, while still allowing people to converse with colleagues.
 Unfortunately, this had quite the opposite effect, compartmentalising workers and discouraging interaction.

-“Company leaders are in the midst of reimagining their use of physical office spaces and digital infrastructures in ways that will allow them to satisfy employee preferences and compete for top talent,” says Eric Anicich, Assistant Professor of Management and Organisation at the University of Southern California.
+“Company leaders are in the midst of reimagining their use of physical office spaces and digital infrastructures in ways that will allow them to satisfy employee preferences and compete for top talent,” says Eric Anicich, Assistant Professor of Management and Organization at the University of Southern California.

 Since the pandemic, which prompted flexible work arrangements, the function of the office has also shifted to provide more of the experiences we rarely encounter at home – connection, engagement and collaboration, all of which are key elements in creating an inclusive workplace.

 Although designing for inclusion may not be the easiest nor the quickest task, it is certainly worth the effort for a variety of reasons.
 “At the team level, inclusive environments foster the exchange of a wide variety of perspectives and ideas, which can improve decision-making and creativity,” Anicich explains.